dotmailer/dotdigital-for-wordpress/readme.txt

 A. From plugin version 3.4 it is possible.
 You can find the redirection options under the Redirections tab in the plugin dashboard.
 Here you can set up 3 options: * No redirection (default): the user will stay on the same page where a short message will be displayed about the result of the subscription * Local page: you can select a page from your website that will be your dotmailer Thank you page * Custom URL: with this option you can redirect your user wherever you want to.
 If you choose this option, please use a valid URL starting with "http://" or "https://" here.

 = Q. How can I insert the dotmailer form into my posts and pages? =
-A. From plugin version 3.3, you can use the [dotmailer-signup] shortcode to show the form inside the post's content.
+A. From plugin version 3.3, you can use the [dotdigital-signup] shortcode to show the form inside the post's content.
 Shortcode parameters (works only when you use the form with a shortcode):

 showtitle=0 - Hide the title of the widget